Zero-Tang/NoirVisor/README.md

 # Announcement to all contributors
 NoirVisor is coded in the C programming language and the assembly since it is procedure-oriented designed. <br>
+Contributing Guidelines are available in repository.
+For details, see the markdown file in the root directory of repository. <br>
 DO NOT PROVIDE CODES WITH C++ WHICH INVOLVES THE NoirVisor Core IN YOUR PULL-REQUEST!

 # Build